awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codedeploy-deploymentgroup-triggerconfig.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `TriggerTargetArn`  <a name="cfn-codedeploy-deploymentgroup-triggerconfig-triggertargetarn"></a>
-The Amazon Resource Name \(ARN\) of the Amazon Simple Notification Service topic through which notifications about deployment or instance events are sent\.
+The Amazon Resource Name \(Arn\) of the Amazon Simple Notification Service topic through which notifications about deployment or instance events are sent\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)